COHRINT/HungryHIPPO.jl/README.md

 # HungryHIPPO

 Path planning code for the RINAO/HIPPO projects.
 Computes a path between two cells using various approches.
-NOTE that this code is actively being developed, and thus broken code may exist on the master branch.

 # Usage

 ## wavefrontPlanner